fireundubh/playwithfire/unity/patchwork-design-patterns.md

 #### Practical Example

-You want to duplicate a method that returns a value, but this code will not compile.
+You want to duplicate a method that returns a value, but to compile, the method requires a return statement.

 ```csharp
 #region DUPLICATES